Here We Are (musical): World premiere: Off-Broadway (2023-24)

-Here We Are premiered at The Shed's Griffin Theatre in previews on September 28, 2023, officially opening on October 22, 2023 and running until January 21, 2024 (after being extended from January 7).
+Here We Are premiered at The Shed's Griffin Theatre in previews on September 28, 2023, officially opening on October 22, 2023, and running until January 21, 2024 (after being extended from January 7).
 The production, directed by Joe Mantello, featured a cast including Francois Battiste, Tracie Bennett, Bobby Cannavale, Micaela Diamond, Amber Gray, Jin Ha, Rachel Bay Jones, Denis O'Hare, Steven Pasquale, David Hyde Pierce, and Jeremy Shamos.
 It was choreographed by Sam Pinkleton.
 Reviews were positive, if largely restrained.

 London (2025)

-The musical received its European premiere in the Lyttelton Theatre at the Royal National Theatre in London running from April 23, 2025 to June 28, 2025.
+The musical received its European premiere in the Lyttelton Theatre at the Royal National Theatre in London running from April 23, 2025, to June 28, 2025.
 Mantello directed the production, and the cast featured O'Hare and Bennett reprising their roles joined by Rory Kinnear, Chumisa Dornford-May, Jesse Tyler Ferguson, Richard Fleeshman, Harry Hadden-Paton, Cameron Johnson, Jane Krakowski, Martha Plimpton, and Paulo Szot.
+The production was shortlisted for the Standard Theatre Awards for Best Musical and Best Musical Performance for Bennett.